rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 built on OpenStack&reg; cloud that allows Rackspace customers to easily provision and manage multiple MySQL database instances.
-Instances are provisioned in a single-tenant, container-based environment per account and are accessible via the Rackspace internal ServiceNet network.
+Instances are provisioned in a single-tenant, container-based environment per account and are accessible via the Rackspace internal ServiceNet network or via a public IP (High Availability instances only).
 Each database instance is optimized for performance.
 You can run a database instance with MySQL, Percona, or MariaDB as the database technology.